yastn/yastn/docs/source/theory/mps/basics.rst

           {d_0 x d_1...x d_j}                       {d_{j+1} x...x d_{N-1}}

+In the canonical form, the MPS is split as in the Schmidt decomposition (or SVD) resulting in :math:`D_{j,j+1}` pairs of left Schmidt vectors :math:`|L_{0,1\cdots j}\rangle` and right Schmidt vectors :math:`|R_{j+1,j+2\cdots N-1}\rangle` weighted by Schmidt values :math:`\Lambda_{j,j+1}`.
+More generally, instead of a diagonal positive matrix :math:`\Lambda_{j,j+1}`, one often works with a central matrix (block) :math:`C_{j,j+1}` that can be obtained through :meth:`QR decompositions<yastn.linalg.qr>` decomposition.
+Keeping the canonical form we ensure efficient compression and globally optimal truncation of :ref:`spectral decomposition<tensor/algebra:spectral decompositions and truncation>` for a specific bond.

 The left and right Schmidt vectors, forming columns of the matrix :math:`L_{0,1\cdots j}` and rows of the matrix :math:`R_{j+1,j+2\cdots N-1}` are orthonormal.
-It implies that :math:`L^\dagger L=I` and  :math:`R R^\dagger=I`, where :math:`I` is an identity matrix on the virtual bond, which we obtain after contracting physical indices.
+It implies that the overlaps :math:`L^\dagger L=I_L` and  :math:`R R^\dagger=I_R` (where physical indices are contracted) results in left (right) identity matrices  :math:`I_{L(R)}` on virtual indices.
-The virtual bond of MPS can be efficiently truncated by discarding singular values :math:`\Lambda_{j,j+1}` of the smallest magnitude.
+Canonical decomposition is also an integral element of every :ref:`MPS algorithm<theory/mps/basics:Algorithms>`, including energy minimization with
+DMRG or time evolution with TDVP allowing to avoid treating the state norm operator explicitely and allowing for optimal truncation.

+If the right and left overlaps involve part of the MPS, we say it is in a *mixed canonical* form with respect to a bond.
-If, for every MPS tensor, the left environment is unitary, i.e., for corresponding left vectors :math:`L_j^\dagger L_j=I`, then we say that MPS is in the `left canonical form`.
+On the other hand, itf for every MPS tensor, the left environment is unitary, i.e., for corresponding left vectors :math:`L_j^\dagger L_j=I_L` on virtuals, then we say that MPS is in the *left canonical form*.
-It can be obtained by consecutive :meth:`QR decompositions<yastn.linalg.qr>` of each MPS tensor, starting from `0`-th, where the unitary part forms a new tensor, and the upper-triangular part becomes a central tensor that gets attached to the subsequent MPS tensor.
-Similarly, if for every MPS tensor the right environment is unitary, :math:`R_j R_j^\dagger=I`, then we say that MPS is in the `right canonical form`.
+Similarly is the same holds for right environment then we say that MPS is in the *right canonical form*.
-A mixed canonical form with respect to some bond or MPS site interpolates between those two extremes.

 .. note::
         In :code:`yastn.tn.mps` we refer to 0-th site as :code:`'first'`, and N-1-th site as :code:`'last'`.